kununu/testing-bundle/docs/FixturesTypes/cache-pool-fixtures.md

 ### 1. Enable Symfony Command for a Cache Pool

 By default, Symfony Commands are not created for any cache pool.

-If you want to enable the creation of a Symfony Command for a specific cache pool you will need to enable it the configuration of the bundle by setting the option `load_command_fixtures_classes_namespace` where you specify the classes names of the fixtures that the command should run.
+If you want to enable the creation of a Symfony Command for a specific cache pool you will need to enable it in the configuration of the bundle by setting the option `load_command_fixtures_classes_namespace` where you specify the classes names of the fixtures that the command should run.

 ```yaml
 kununu_testing: